How it all started: The Story from Founder Sean Feeney

 For the next eight months, I dove into learning everything I could about the industry.
 I educated myself on graphic design, clothing design, trends, what to look for in patterns and textiles, legal aspects of starting a business, license requirements, getting the licenses, I even learned how to build an online store.
 As luck would have it, a friend of mine happened to move his screen-printing business from Temecula to San Diego.
 Epic.
 Not only was I able to pick the styles and create the designs, but I also got to do the screen-printing.
 It didn’t stop there; I relentlessly practiced photography so that I could be the photographer behind all the photos of the brand.
 As time went on, The Lomas Brand started to take shape.
 It was alive.
-It carried a passion for the beach, ocean and surfing; a love of rad photography; and a simple, yet eye-catching fashion taste.
+It carried a passion for community, the beach, ocean and surfing; a love for photography; and a simple, yet eye-catching fashion taste.
 It was about breaking norms, taking risks, being happy and free.
 Its about not listening to what you should do but rather listening to what you want to do.
 I’d work a fourteen-hour day and fall asleep excited about waking up to work the next day.
 I realized that finally at the age of 29, I found what I was supposed to be doing.
 Or more so, it found me.